rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 # Drawing a Point

-With OpenGL, we render images on screen by running programs with graphics hardware called the graphics processing unit (**GPU**).
+With OpenGL, we render images on screen by running programs with a special processor chip for graphics called the graphics processing unit (**GPU**).
 These programs include a **vertex shader** program and a **fragment shader** program which are written in the OpenGL Shading Language (**GLSL**).
 Here we will learn how to write simple shaders, link them to run together, and compile them into a program for the GPU.
 Once we do that, we will then extend our graphics framework with components that can handle these tasks for our CG apps going forward.

 ## The OpenGL Shading Language (GLSL)